kdkasad/home-server/README.md

 - Automated data backups
 - Jellyfin media server
 - Automated configuration for using Authentik to provide authentication for services
-- DNS server to provide local DNS resolution for services

 ## Installation